Commercial Property Management – Huge Savings in Energy Management Today

 So what can you do here?
 Here are some ideas to help you.

-- The operational cycles of plant and equipment can be changed to start and stop at different times.
-Normally the building will be operational between 8am and 5pm Monday to Friday.
-In the case of a retail property you will have extended hours and weekends.
+- The plant and equipment’s operational cycles can be changed to start and stop at different times.
+Normally, the building will be operational between 8 a.m. and 5 p.m.
+Monday through Friday.
+In the case of a retail property, you will have extended hours and weekends.
+So, how does your building serve its customers and tenants?
+Can you improve things with energy?

 - Seasonal changes between summer and winter will allow the air conditioning to operate differently.
 Autumn and spring are usually the times to adjust the energy consumption and operational times of the air conditioning.

-- The numbers of tenants in a property will impact energy requirements in common areas.
+- The number of tenants in a property will impact energy requirements in common areas.

-- Better plant and equipment will allow lower costs to operate the building.
+- Better plant and equipment will allow lower costs for the building to operate.

-- Lights and sensors will save money in lighting the common areas.
+- Lights and sensors will save money when lighting common areas.

-- Energy can be purchased from suppliers at better rates.
+- Energy can be purchased from alternative suppliers at better rates.
 These should be investigated.

-- Recovery of tenant power and common power should always be checked.
-Make sure that you are recovering all of your tenant power.
+- Recovery of tenant power and standard power should always be checked.
+Make sure that you are recovering all of your tenant power that is allowed under the terms of the lease.

 You can add to this list based on your property type and local climate.
 Look for energy savings; you will find some.